 One of the best changes you can make to your eating habits when finding out you are living with diabetes is to move to a plant-based lifestyle.
 Meat can be extremely problematic for both your short-term and long-term health.

 Making a move to a plant-based lifestyle can change your health in the immediate future and over the course of time as well.
 We want to share some truths about eating plant-based while living with diabetes that you might not be aware of.
+And if you are interested in trying intermittent fasting to reduce chronic disease risk, lower blood glucose values, and improve metabolic health, here are some tips to get you started.

 Truth #1: Fruit is Acceptable for People Living with Diabetes